INSIGHT | EXISTING ENTITIES

 An Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) program is essential to support organisations complying with AML/CTF obligations and requirements.

-The revised AML/CTF Act introduces significant changes to the existing AML/CTF Program, shifting from a prescriptive, compliance-based approach to a more flexible, outcomes-based framework.
+The amended AML/CTF Act introduces significant changes to the existing AML/CTF program, shifting from a prescriptive, compliance-based approach to a more flexible, outcomes-based framework.

-For reporting entities, the transition to the revised AML/CTF Act will require significant adjustments to their existing AML/CTF Programs.
+For reporting entities, the transition to the amended AML/CTF Act will require significant adjustments to their existing AML/CTF programs.

 An AML/CTF program is a comprehensive set of policies, procedures, and controls designed to prevent, detect, and report money laundering and terrorism financing (ML/TF) activities.
 The primary goal of an AML/CTF program is to ensure that reporting entities can identify, mitigate and manage their risks associated with ML/TF.

 • Part A: Focuses on identifying, mitigating, and managing ML/TF risks that are appropriate to the level of risk the business faces.
-It includes establishing and documenting controls to comply with the requirements set out in Chapters 8/9 and 15 of the AML/CTF rules.
+It includes establishing and documenting controls to comply with the requirements set out in Chapters 8 (singular entity) or 9 (designated business groups) and 15 of the AML/CTF rules.

 • Part B: Details the customer identification and verification procedures, including identifying beneficial owners and politically exposed persons (PEPs), set out in Chapter 4 of the AML/CTF Rules.

-The AML reforms introduce significant changes to the AML/CTF program requirements, shifting from a prescriptive, compliance-based approach to a more flexible, outcomes-based framework:
+The AML reforms introduce significant changes to the AML/CTF program requirements, shifting from a prescriptive, compliance-based approach to a more flexible, outcomes-based framework as follows:

 • The separation of the AML/CTF program into Part A and Part B is no longer required.
-Reporting entities can now organise their AML/CTF programs to meet their needs best, provided they comply with the AML/CTF Act-mandated obligations.
+Reporting entities can now organise their AML/CTF programs to suit their needs, provided they comply with the AML/CTF Act-mandated obligations.

 • A specific requirement is to identify, assess, and document the risks related to money laundering and terrorism financing (ML/TF) and proliferation financing (PF).